Robinhood Health Savings Account (HSA)

 Highlights:

-• Lively does offer HSAs for non-employees and is a good alternative.
+• Lively does offer HSAs for individuals outside employer plans, so it's a practical alternative.

-Looking for a Health Savings Account (HSA)?
-Robinhood isn’t an option since it doesn’t offer HSAs.
-Lively does, and it comes with useful features.
+Are you looking for a Health Savings Account (HSA)?
+If so, Robinhood is not a choice because it does not offer HSAs.
+Lively does, though, and it comes with some really useful features.

 Overview of Health Savings Accounts at Robinhood